Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = TODO 3.4.9 =
 - Updated the settings menu slug to make it unique.
+- Enhancement to the password protected download function.

 = 3.4.8 =
 - Fixed an issue with the shortcode inserter interface showing the last 5 items only.